JAPAN WITH SEVERE FOOD ALLERGIES

 Of course this depends what kind of ingredients you are allergic to but, if the item you or your child can’t eat are included in the low allergen menu options you maybe be able to rely on that more when out and about.
 This is especially handy if you find that a chain of restaurants have a meal you or your child can eat and then you can google if there is one in the area – every time you head out.
 For example, Cocoichi Curry does this, Royal Host, Gusto, Cocos, Denny’s Japan*, Joyful, TonDen as well as Tokyo Disney Resort and Universal Studios Japan.

-The Soup chain store “Soup Stock” also now stock gluten free and
+The Soup chain store “Soup Stock” also now stock gluten free options.

 Sushi train chain Kurasushi have a list of all of their food with common allergens here.

-Did you know there is a restaurant called Gluten Free T’s in Roppongi and another restaurant in Ueno? (click on “Roppongi” and “Ueno” in that sentence to go to the area guide with restaurant opening times and addresses etc.) As the name suggests, these restaurants are gluten free.
+Did you know there is a restaurant called Gluten Free T’s in Roppongi (click on “Roppongi” to go to the area guide with restaurant opening times and addresses etc.) As the name suggests, these restaurants are gluten free.
 They also have vegan and vegetarian options.
 They also offer options such as egg-free, soy-free and dairy free meals.
-The Ueno branch also serves breakfast and you can have it delivered to you via ubereats.

 10. If you are allergic to certain types of washing powder/laundry liquids